 Its founder Ms. Lakeeta (LaLa) Burnette develops impactful programs that foster growth and opportunity for her clientele.
 Through mentoring, re-entry initiatives, alternative education, and other vital services, the organization equips individuals with the resources and support needed to be able to thrive.
 In 2013 Ms. Burnette’s owned a Kid Salon and Spa, and she began providing food and clothing assistance to the homeless shelters and offered free hair grooming services to under their underprivileged clients for back-to-school haircuts and hairstyles for boys and girls, including providing care packages for the youth during the holidays.

-In 2018, Ms. Burnette became a certified foster parent and a mentor through Mentor Maryland and the National Youth Advocate Program under the State of Maryland.
+In 2018, Ms. Burnette became a certified foster parent and mentor through Mentor Maryland and the National Youth Advocate Program under the State of Maryland—deepening her commitment to supporting children and families navigating complex systems.